 Who provides our conflict coaching services?

 As the largest company in New Zealand specialising in conflict management, we are experienced providers of conflict coaching services.
-Our mediator, Jan Morrison, is accredited conflict coach who provides customised enquiry and skill, and strategy building for clients.
+Our accredited conflict coaches can provide customised conflict coaching for clients.